Lingaro/devcontainers-templates/README.md

 ## Quick Start

 1. **Set up environment**: Copy `.env.example` to `.env` in your chosen template
-2. **Open in VS Code**: Use "Dev Containers: Open Folder in Container" on the template directory
+2. **Open in VS Code**: Use "Dev Containers: Open Folder in Container" on the template directory (or run `docker compose up -d` for templates that build locally)
 3. **Start developing**: Container automatically builds and configures your environment

 ## Available Templates

 - **template-boilerplate** - Base template for creating new templates
-- **lingaro-azure-py312-ubuntu24** - Python 3.12 with Azure tools
+- **lingaro-azure-py312-ubuntu24** - Python 3.12 with Azure tools (image pulled from ACR)
-- **lingaro-azure-databricks-py312-ubuntu24** - Python 3.12 with Databricks and Azure tools
+- **lingaro-azure-databricks-py312-ubuntu24** - Python 3.12 with Databricks and Azure tools (image pulled from ACR)
-- **lingaro-azure-databricks-py312-ubuntu24-gemini** - Python 3.12 with Databricks, Azure tools and Gemini
+- **lingaro-azure-databricks-py312-ubuntu24-gemini** - Python 3.12 with Databricks, Azure tools and Gemini add-ons (image pulled from ACR)
+- **lingaro-azure-databricks-py312-slim-ds** - Local build optimised for data science workloads with Jupyter, MLflow and caching

 ## Folder Structure

-Each template contains:
+Most templates follow this structure:
 ```
 template-name/
 ├── .devcontainer/